 The Guest Policy is created and implemented by the staff in Residential Life and Public Safety.
 The residence hall front desks are staffed 24/7 by Access Attendants (AA), who are members of the Barnard Public Safety department.
 For the purpose of this policy, a “guest” is defined as any non-resident of the residence hall.
-All Barnard students (regardless of whether they live in BC or CU housing) may enter any Barnard residence hall at any time by presenting a valid Barnard ID (with current semester validation sticker on it) to the AA.
-Although this policy permits current Barnard students to enter any residence hall in which they do not live, if there is any misuse/abuse of the tenants of visitation privileges, all students are held accountable for the Guest Policy regardless of where they live and what hall they are in at the time of the incident.
+All current Barnard students (regardless of whether they live in BC or CU housing) may enter any Barnard residence hall at any time by presenting a valid Barnard ID to the AA.
+The ID must have a current residence hall sticker on it.
+Commuter students may obtain a sticker from the Student Life office in order to access residential facilities.
+Although this policy permits current Barnard students to enter any residence hall in which they do not live without escort, if there is any misuse/abuse of the tenants of visitation privileges, all students are held accountable for the Guest Policy regardless of where they live and what hall they are in at the time of the incident.
 This Guest Policy includes all Barnard College owned and operated residential facilities.

 Any CU students who live in Barnard residence halls may enter the hall in which they reside at any time as long as they have a specific Barnard residence hall sticker for, and present their CU ID to the Access Attendant.
 CU students who wish to enter any Barnard residence hall of which they are not a resident must be signed in as a guest at all times by a resident of that building.